 Guitar TABs are one of the most common methods of learning a song.
 This simple tablature notation is quick and easy for students to understand, which makes it very popular for beginners.
 Tabs are a staff based on six horizontal lines, representing the strings on the guitar, read left to right in sequential order and feature a number on each line indicating which fret needs to play.
 This is similar to the way many video games operate.

-Pros of Guitar TABs
+Pros of Learning to Play With Guitar TABs

 There are many benefits to using TABs, with the most significant being that it is incredibly easy to learn.
 As one of the most accessible ways to get started playing right away, beginners can quickly understand what notes to play by visualizing the fretboard and finger placements.